 Who will we listen to?

-In England the main argument you will hear more than any other for the Conservatives remaining in power: they are ‘sensible’ with money which merely means they offer a slower more stable poison than a Labour government.
+In England the main argument you will hear for the Conservatives remaining in power; they are ‘sensible’ with money which merely means they offer a slower more stable poison than a Labour government.
 With this religious regard for economics, the words ‘good’ and ‘bad’ can be replaced with ‘economic’ and ‘uneconomic’.
-The entire fate of a nation’s peoples is decided on the economics of a matter.
-If anyone in parliament called something ‘wrong, ugly or soul-destroying’ they are only taken to be correct if they can prove it to be ‘uneconomic’.
+The entire fate of a nations’ peoples is decided on the economics of a matter.
+If anyone in parliament called something ‘wrong, ugly or soul destroying’ they are only taken to be correct if they can prove it to be ‘uneconomic’.
 This is why there came a time for economists to discuss ethics.
-Doctors of economics E.F Schumacher and Leopold Kohr are among the acclaimed writers I cannot recommend enough on this matter.
+Doctors of economics E.F Schumacher and Leopold Kohr are among the acclaimed writers I cannot suggest enough on this matter.

 What effect can this have on you in your day to day life?

 The general public is now ruled by two main roles, we are a ‘worker’ by day and a ‘consumer’ by night.
-At work, we are under continuous pressure to work hard and to save time in any way we can to make our actions, efforts and time more economic for our employer and the taxman.
-During work, we must think like an economist: don’t take a tea break too long, don’t view entertainment while on shift, and so on.
+At work we are under continuous pressure to work hard and to save time in any way we can to make our actions, efforts and time more ‘economic for our employer or for the tax man’.
+During work, we must think like an economist, don’t take a tea break too long, don’t view entertainment while on shift and so on.
 One must be aggressively efficient in their day, especially if they want to raise a family in this chaos.

-What of the nation?
+What of the Nation?

 But this isn’t what I was taught.

-In conclusion, small is beautiful.
+In conclusion, Small is beautiful.

-St. Augustine – “Why should any empire make disquiet the scale unto greatness?
+“Why should any empire make disquiet the scale unto greatness?
 In the little world of a man’s body is it not better to have a lean and strong body than a huge bigness with intolerable sickness?… What reason can any man show for glorifying the bigness of the Empire when all their joy is like glass, bright and brittle evermore in fear of braking.”